smartstore/SmartStoreNET/README.md

 **SmartStore.NET includes all essential features to create multilingual and multi-currency stores** targeting desktop or mobile devices and enabling SEO optimized rich product catalogs with support for an unlimited number of products and categories, variants, bundles, datasheets, ESD, discounts, coupons and many more.

-A comprehensive set of tools for CRM & CMS, sales, marketing, payment & shipping handling among others makes SmartStore.NET a powerful all-in-one solution fulfilling all your needs... totally FREE!
+A comprehensive set of tools for CRM & CMS, sales, marketing, payment & shipping handling, etc. makes SmartStore.NET a powerful all-in-one solution fulfilling all your needs... totally FREE!

-**SmartStore.NET delivers a beautiful and configurable shop frontend out-of-the-box** built with a design approach on the highest level, including components like `Twitter Bootstrap`, `Less CSS` and others.
-The innovative ShopBar, a powerful layered navigation, reviews & ratings, an optimized checkout process... they all provide a perfect shopping experience to your buyers.
+**SmartStore.NET delivers a beautiful and configurable shop front-end out-of-the-box**, built with a design approach on the highest level, including components like `Twitter Bootstrap`, `Less CSS` and others.
+The innovative ShopBar, a powerful layered navigation, reviews & ratings, an optimized checkout process... they all provide a perfect shopping experience for your buyers.

 The state-of-the-art architecture of SmartStore.NET - with `ASP.NET 4.5` + `MVC 5`, `Entity Framework 6` and Domain Driven Design approach - makes it easy to extend, extremely flexible and essentially fun to work with ;-)